Stable equivalences and homological dimensions: Abstract

 \section{Abstract}

 As is known, every finite-dimensional algebra over a field is isomorphic to the centralizer algebra of \textbf{two} matrices.
 So it is fundamental to study first the centralizer algebra of a single matrix, called a centralizer matrix algebra.
-In this article, stable equivalences between centralizer matrix algebras over arbitrary fields are completely characterized in terms of a new equivalence relation on matrices.
-Moreover, stable equivalences of centralizer matrix algebras over perfect fields induce stable equivalences of Morita type, thus preserve dominant, finitistic and global dimensions.
-Our methods also show that algebras stably equivalent to a centralizer matrix algebra over a field have the same number of non-isomorphic, non-projective simple modules.
-Thus the Auslander--Reiten conjecture on stable equivalences holds true for centralizer matrix algebras.
+In this article, stable equivalences between centralizer matrix algebras over arbitrary fields are completely characterized in terms of a new type of equivalence relation on matrices.
+Moreover, stable equivalences of centralizer matrix algebras over any fields induce stable equivalences of Morita type, thus preserve dominant, finitistic and global dimensions.
+Our methods also show that the Alperin--Auslander/Auslander--Reiten conjecture holds true for stable equivalences between an arbitrary algebra and a centralizer matrix algebra over a common field.

 { }